QuantumEntangledAndy/minotaur/tasks.md

   - There are many ways too do this, examples:

-    - Reduce change of getting the right path
+    - Reduce chance of getting the right path

     - Reduce players health

     - Increase distance to the centre of the maze

+    - Make more events where you can loose health/get closer to the minotaur

   - Don't go overboard it should still be playable